 - It redirects attention and focus, which can reduce stress.

 When a client has trouble otherwise expressing their feelings, playlist therapy can encourage the bond between therapist and client, promote positive behavioral and emotional change, foster feelings in the client that they have control of their environment, manage conflict and resolution, and strengthen peer relationships in group therapy.
 Giving someone without much control of their health some control through a playlist may benefit their psychological wellbeing.

 In hospitals, playlist therapy has been found to reduce pain, so these patients need fewer strong painkilling drugs and require less anesthesia.
 It also reduces apprehension about treatment, improves mood, decreases muscle tension, and promotes relaxation.

 While music provides important benefits for patients and clients, offering background music in a clinical setting can also help clinicians.
 Relaxed patients are easier to work with, making diagnosis and treatment less stressful.
 Clinicians with improved moods and greater focus are also better able to treat their patients.

 Music was found to enhance the speed and efficiency of staff performing surgeries, which means that patients heal faster.
 In a study, nursing staff reported that targeted music choices helped them focus, relax, and feel rejuvenated, so they could effectively complete their shifts.

 Choosing Music for a Clinical Setting

-Choosing music for waiting rooms, offices, hospitals, and other clinical settings can greatly improve everyone’s stress levels and mood, making health care easier and much more effective.
+Choosing music for waiting rooms, offices, hospitals, and other clinical and healthcare settings can greatly improve everyone’s stress levels and mood, making health care easier and much more effective.
 When choosing music for a professional setting, it is important to choose songs that have been licensed legally through copyright protection.
 This may mean choosing a commercial music streaming service that can help you manage both legal licenses and playlist options.

 - Music & How It Impacts Your Brain, Emotions.
 (2016).
 Psych Central.